 - Avoid lengthy and tedious deal reviews - you simply approve the real estate investment as the manager of the LLC, so no hassling Rocket Dollar to get your real estate fund to approve deal paperwork.

 - You retain more control over the assets.
-As manager of the LLC, you has the final say in how to utilize and deal with the asset without a third party interfering.
+As manager of the LLC, you have the final say in how to utilize and deal with the asset without a third party interfering.
 Process small things like writing a check to a contractor or scanning a rent check into the bank app with your checkbook bank account without having to call Rocket Dollar or ask for permission.

 - No per investment fees - Because of the streamlined approach of the IRA LLC, you simply pay one monthly fee ($15 for Core and $30 for Gold) no matter how many different real estate investments you make in the account.